MusicDoc/MusicDoc.github.io/README.md

 ## MusicDocApp

-In our [MusicDocApp](https://github.com/MusicDoc/MusicDocApp) repository you can find an android application based on the above library to organize and manage your entire collection of paritures in MusicDoc and play a song your your choice with auto-scrolling.
+In our [MusicDocApp](https://github.com/MusicDoc/MusicDocApp) repository you can find an android application based on the above library to organize and manage your entire collection of paritures in MusicDoc and play a song of your choice with auto-scrolling, optional midi sound and much more.